jojozhuang/jojozhuang.github.io/_posts/2017-08-16-building-web-application-with-react.md

   return {type: types.FETCH_RESOURCES_FAIL, wrapperRes}
 }
 ```

+### 9.6 Don't check state after setState
+setState is an asynchronous method.

 ## 1. Game Store Web Application
 Previously, I introduced how to use JSP and MySQL/MongoDB to create a website, which is used to manage products.
 In this tutorial, we will learn how to use Angular and RESTful web service build such web application.